-Operating Agreements are unique in that, with very few restrictions from the outside world, the members of a business can determine exactly how their business should be run.
-This provides management with liberal powers to frame operations going forward, but also has the potential to bind and restrict the business if certain considerations taken into account by the drafter of the agreement.
+Operating Agreements are unique in that the members of a business can determine exactly how their business should be run, , with very few restrictions from the outside world.
+This provides management with liberal powers to frame operations going forward, but also has the potential to bind and restrict the business if certain considerations were not taken into account by the drafter of the agreement.
 Every operations agreement should include:

 These generally provide basic information about the persons or entities forming the business and, what the purpose and objectives of the business are going forward.
 Also, these statements may introduce a new member into the business or refer to a prior agreement between the parties to the new operating agreement.

 Depending on the nature and type of business entity, what is included here will vary.
 In an LLC this section should discuss the identity of members and their respective interests in the company.
 For an LLC the percentage of ownership held by each member should be listed.